Futebol

 tickets online for €20 each.
 The ladies in charge of the accommodation printed

-them out for me and offered some valuable advice for Porto; while Tom picked up
+them out for me and offered some valuable advice for Porto, while Tom picked up

-a leaflet that would be extremely useful post match.
+a leaflet that would be extremely useful post-match.

-a security and then ticket check and climbed to the upper tier.
+We got through security and then ticket check and climbed to the upper tier.
 The stadium

 of seats.
-We thought we’d struck lucky with half way line seats until the
+We thought we’d struck lucky with half-way line seats until the

 Estádio do